jamesdonoh/data-mining/report.md

 ## Importing into WEKA

 In order to import the dataset into WEKA for exploration it must to be converted to WEKA's ARFF format [@arff] which includes type information.
+This process is shown in the workflow in Figure \ref{knime-weka-export}.
 The *ARFF Writer* node in KNIME supports creating files in this format, however it does not seem to support WEKA's `DATE` type but outputs these attributes as STRING instead.
 In order to work around this the file must be post-processed after generation, such as by using `sed(1)`:

     sed -ipe "s/^@ATTRIBUTE DateTime.*/@ATTRIBUTE DateTime DATE yyyy-MM-dd'T'HH:mm/" \
         Accidents-2Veh-TWMV.arff